About the Council

 • Leader of the Council: Councillor Eamonn O’Brien (Labour)

-• Deputy Leader: Councillor Smith (Labour)
+• Deputy Leader: Councillor Lucy Smith (Labour)

 Council opposition groups